NicoEsgeb/RoadToBlockchain/Project1_CreationOfBlockchain_Python/Project1_NOTES.md

     /It has 2 main parts:
         a- The chain itself (a list of blocks) b- The current transactions (List of transactions that will be added to the next block)

+2-METHOD A: Create new transactions:
+    /Method that allows to add new transactions to the blockchain /These transactions will be included in the next block mined /Transaction: Transfer of coins(tokens) from one account to another

+3-METHOD B: Create new Blocks:
+    /This method allows to add new blocks to the blockchain /Each block will include:
+        a-Current list of transactions
+        b-timestamp
+        c-Reference to the previous block in the chain (This is what makes the chain a CHAIN)